 When you write a file to a new SSD, it gets written to the block at full speed.
 However, if you delete this file, it doesn't get instantly removed.
 Instead, the space it occupies is marked by the operating system as “not in use.”
 When the operating system needs this space, it overwrites it.
 Unlike a standard HDD, it cannot do this in one action.
 First, it must erase all the data before writing the new information to the block.
 When you delete a file on an SSD, a TRIM command is also sent to wipe the marked block clean.
 This allows the SSD to write to a completely blank block.
 For TRIM to work, both the operating system and the SSD must support the feature, and it has to be enabled within the operating system itself.

 - Click on the Windows Start button ()

-Otherwise unfortunately, older SSDs are not capable of supporting the TRIM function, and TRIM is only supported in Windows 7 and later operating systems.
+Older SSDs can't support the TRIM function, and TRIM is only supported on Windows 7 and later operating systems.

-You can use our Speccy software found here to determine if your current configuration supports TRIM.
+Note: You can use our Speccy software to determine if your current configuration supports TRIM.

 What is Zero Fill?

 SSD performance is based on the time taken to write to a block.
 This is at its quickest when the block is blank (zero-filled).
 If there are no blank blocks left, the blocks must be erased to provide space for the new data.
 This slows down the writing process.
 If no TRIM function is available, the SSD can't erase the blocks in advance.
 To stop this from happening, Defraggler can overwrite all the free space on the drive with zeroes.
 This means that there's a supply of fresh, 'empty' blocks available, and you can write data to these.
 This can take longer than a TRIM and puts a bit more wear and tear on the drive, but it is a good alternative for configurations that do not support TRIM.

 We don't recommend using Defraggler's defrag function on SSDs: